 Genesee Region EV Charging Station Plan

-Genesee Region Clean Communities recently completed an EV Charging Station Plan.
-This plan assesses Genesee Region’s current support for electric vehicles (EVs), often referred to as its EV-readiness.
+Greater Rochester Clean Cities recently completed an EV Charging Station Plan.
+This plan assesses the Genesee Region’s current support for electric vehicles (EVs), often referred to as its EV-readiness.
 The Plan also provides recommendations to create a more comprehensive charging network that supports EV drivers and addresses any implementation barriers.

 EVs can save money and reduce air pollution in New York State(NYS).
 Compared to gasoline powered cars, EVs are more energy efficient and cost 50-70% less to operate per mile.
 A large portion of New York’s electricity grid is powered by clean energy sources, allowing EVs to reduce greenhouse gas emissions and pollutants that cause smog and acid rain.
 NYS has prioritized EV market development support through ChargeNY.

 The objective of this Genesee Region EV Charging Station Plan is to recommend strategies for supporting current and future EV drivers travelling within the region and between NYS regions.
 Since EVs have a more limited range than conventional internal combustion engine (ICE) vehicles that use petroleum fuels, the most critical area of support is providing charging opportunities to EV drivers.